LBBSoft/FeatureSelect/Readme.md

 **Tutorial for FEATURESELECT**

-**Yosef Masoudi-Sobhanzadeha, Habib Motieghadera, Ali Masoudi-Nejada,\***
+**Yosef Masoudi-Sobhanzadeh, Habib Motieghader, Ali Masoudi-Nejad,\***

-a Laboratory of system Biology and Bioinformatics, Institute of Biochemistry and Biophysics, university of Tehran, Tehran, iran.
+Laboratory of system Biology and Bioinformatics, Institute of Biochemistry and Biophysics, university of Tehran, Tehran, iran.

 *FEATURESELECT*, an application for feature selection based on machine learning